Bernard Montgomery: Memoirs

 Montgomery's memoirs (1958) criticised many of his wartime comrades in harsh terms, including Eisenhower.
+Montgomery was stripped of his honorary citizenship of Montgomery, Alabama, and was challenged to a duel by an Italian lawyer.

 He was threatened with legal action by Field Marshal Auchinleck for suggesting that Auchinleck had intended to retreat from the Alamein position if attacked again, and had to give a radio broadcast (20 November 1958) expressing his gratitude to Auchinleck for having stabilised the front at the First Battle of Alamein.
 The 1960 paperback edition of Montgomery's memoirs contains a publisher's note drawing attention to that broadcast, and stating that although the reader might assume from Montgomery's text that Auchinleck had been planning to retreat "into the Nile Delta or beyond" in the publisher's view it had been Auchinleck's intention to launch an offensive as soon as the Eighth Army was "rested and regrouped".
-Montgomery was stripped of his honorary citizenship of Montgomery, Alabama, and was challenged to a duel by an Italian lawyer.

 Montgomery mentioned to the American journalist John Gunther in April 1944 that (like Alanbrooke) he kept a secret diary.
 Gunther remarked that it would surely be an essential source for historians.
 When Montgomery asked whether it would be worth money one day, Gunther suggested "at least $100,000."
 This was converted into pounds sterling, and he is supposed to have grinned and said "Well, I guess I won't die in the poor house after all."

 Military opinions

 Montgomery twice met Israeli general Moshe Dayan.
 After an initial meeting in the early 1950s, Montgomery met Dayan again in the 1960s to discuss the Vietnam War, which Dayan was studying.
 Montgomery was harshly critical of US strategy in Vietnam, which involved deploying large numbers of combat troops, aggressive bombing attacks, and uprooting entire village populations and forcing them into strategic hamlets.
-Montgomery said that the Americans' most important problem was that they had no clear-cut objective, and allowed local commanders to set military policy.
+Montgomery said that the Americans' most important problem was that they had no clear objective, and allowed local commanders to set military policy.
 At the end of their meeting, Montgomery asked Dayan to tell the Americans, in his name, that they were "insane".
+In a 1968 interview, he expressed the opinion that the United States should give up its efforts and accept a Communist-dominated Vietnam, remarking "you have got to stop this war.
+You can't win.
+What is the point of all these casualties?"
+He argued that the war was unwinnable and making the United States internationally unpopular.
+He expressed the opinion that China would eventually dominate Asia, with all countries bordering China except for India eventually come under Chinese influence and that the United States should focus on maintaining dominance of the oceans rather than committing land forces to Asia.

 During a visit to the Alamein battlefields in May 1967, he bluntly told high-ranking Egyptian Army officers that they would lose any war with Israel, a warning that was shown to be justified only a few weeks later in the Six-Day War.